 Historical parcels (prior to Megabyte) will have an additional “0” added as padding as the first digit.
 From the example above, parcel 78 will become parcel 078.

-- Last set of three digits is reserved for future use.
+- Last three digits are reserved for future use.

 - Replacing “APN” (Assessor’s Parcel Number) with “Assessment Number”

 - Using the term “Fee Parcel Number” to designate the land itself.
-As an example, a mobile home will have an Assessment Number and the land it sits on a Fee Parcel Number.
+As an example, a mobile home that is not on a permanent foundation will have an Assessment Number and the land it sits on a seperate Fee Parcel Number.
 The Fee Parcel Number relates to the parcel as shown on the parcel map.
 In most cases, these two numbers will be the same.